Frozen Pipes: Solutions, Prevention, and Home Maintenance

 Why Frozen Pipes Burst

 When water freezes, it expands, increasing the pressure inside the pipe.
 This pressure has nowhere to go, especially in closed systems, leading to cracks or bursts.
-A burst pipe can cause flooding, water damage, and mold growth, resulting in expensive repairs that could have been avoided with early detection and prevention.

 Prevention is Better Than Frozen Pipe Repair